 This same concept applies to buying a float tank.
 At first you might think, "Wow, isn't this a huge investment just for my health and well-being?" but in the long run, owning your very own float tank also gives you the ability to float whenever at your convenience.

 As you begin the hunt for the perfect float tank, it's important to consider your budget and the real costs that go into becoming a float tank owner.
 Below are the five main costs to be aware of before you can set your budget and start the processing of choosing your perfect float tank for your home setting.

-Five costs to consider before you shop for a float tank
+5 costs to consider before you purchase a float tank

 This is the most obvious cost to consider when searching for a sensory deprivation tank but it can also be the biggest cost difference depending on what type of tank you choose.
 Most float tank manufacturers should offer pricing right on their website but some may require you to fill out a form with your name and email.

 Expect to pay anywhere from $2,000 up to $30,000+ depending on the model you choose.
 A complete breakdown of all the types of float tanks can be found in this post.

 2. The cost to ship the float tank to your home